Kaichao-Zheng/CITS5504-Data-Warehousing/README.md

 If you found this project helpful in any way, please consider giving it a Star!

-Your support means a lot, especially for newcomers to programming.
-Thank you!
+I'm just getting started with programming, and your support means a lot.

 ---